fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Preserves images when deleting vehicles that no longer appear in import files by dissociating them with their parents.
+This was a weird bug where a vehicle can come through the import with the same VIN but a different unique post slug.
+Adding this and deleting the old vehicle will lose the photos until the next import runs because they were in the database but deleted at the end of the import.
+Dissociating the photos allows the new vehicle post to be united with its photos.
+* Bug fixes to allow attachments to live in sub-folders of the uploads folder, or now saving vehicle photos in folders per vehicle instead of polluting the uploads folder.
+* Attempt to delete the folder that a pending attachment lives in when it is deleted.
+This will clean up those per vehicle folders in the pending directory.

 = 1.2.0 =
 * Now implements custom rewrite rules for filtering our post type.
 These rules lived in a widget until now.
 * Added a widget to allow users to reorder vehicles by post meta keys.
 This enables sorting by year, make, model,